NikolasDaroit/IFRS-3sem/engenharia_software/exercicio_prova/Especificacao do Caso de uso.md

 <a name="a1"/>

 ### A1.
-No passo 1 do fluxo principal o cliente seleciona mais de um destino.
+Selecionar mais de um destino.
 A1.1.
-O cliente seleciona mais de um destino.
+No passo 1 do fluxo principal o cliente seleciona mais de um destino.
 A1.2.
 O sistema apresenta os hotéis e facilidades disponíveis para cada destino.
 A1.3.
 O cliente seleciona os hotéis e facilidades para cada destino.
 A1.4.
 O sistema retorna para o passo 4 do fluxo principal.